Improve self -esteem: 3 ideas to be put into practice immediately

 If you know the NLP and the logical levels of Robert Dilts you have certainly brought back the two concepts in question at the respective levels.

-Self -esteem and self -efficacy are closely related to each other.
-A great way to improve our self -esteem, and therefore act more security in ourselves, is to work on the self -efficacy .
-Feel capable of doing something well, in fact, improves the value we attribute to our identity.
-Now let's go to the point of the speech.
+Self-esteem and self-efficacy are closely related.
+A great way to improve our self-esteem, and therefore act with more self-confidence, is to work on our self-efficacy.
+Feeling capable of doing something well, in fact, improves the value we place on our identity.
+Now let's get to the heart of the matter.

 Improve self -esteem: 3 practical ideas to be implemented immediately